Maintaining Leiden Communities in Large Dynamic Graphs: Our HIT-Leiden algorithm

 \section{Our HIT-Leiden algorithm}

-In this section, we first introduce the three key components, namely {\tt inc-movement}, {\tt inc-refinement}, and {\tt inc-aggregation} of our {\tt HIT-Leiden}.
-Figure \ref{fig:theo2alg} shows the assumption, lemmas, and observations used in these components.
+In this section, we propose \texttt{HIT-Leiden}, which updates community memberships by restricting computation to the affected region, as motivated by the analysis in Section \ref{subsec:vectex_opt}.
+We first introduce its three key components, namely {\tt inc-movement}, {\tt inc-refinement}, and {\tt inc-aggregation} of our {\tt HIT-Leiden}.
+Fig. \ref{fig:theo2alg} shows the assumption, lemmas, and observations used in these components.
 Then, we present an auxiliary procedure, called deferred update, abbreviated as {\tt def-update}.
 Afterward, we give an overview of {\tt HIT-Leiden}, and finally analyze the boundedness of {\tt HIT-Leiden}.